1fish2/BBQTimer/README.md

 * Formatting the elapsed time like 0:12 would look nicer than 00:12 but Android's Chronometer view only does the latter.
 The app's main activity screen and the paused Text view could deviate from that but the inconsistency would be jarring.
+* The widget's ViewFlipper must explicitly set android:measureAllChildren="false", otherwise flipping its subviews will resize the adjacent ImageButton on Galaxy Nexus Jelly Bean.
+(Why?)